 Ordinarily you would petition the court that issued both the custody and support orders, particularly since WV is close to OH.
 That would be the cleanest way of getting eveything done at one time.
 It would be unlikely that a court would modify the child support unless you had legal as well as...Read more »

 She will return after a week, sometimes more, just to steal whatever cash we have in the house and then disappear again.
 She has had her friends block my phone number and even when an adult knows where she is they won't tell me.
-She is flunking school, and is begging for emancipation. i have 5...
+She is flunking school, and is begging for emancipation. i...
 Read more »

 I recommend filing unruly charges against her in Juvenile Court and demand that the court give her substantial restrictions and consequences.
 Turn her in every time she steals from you.
 I would report any adult that is hiding her out to the authorities.
 Just be sure your hands are clean, and that...Read more »